-Dr Wagdy Samir is a Coptic Orthodox layman.
-Holding a PhD in mathematics from the University of New South Wales, he is now undertaking doctoral studies at the Sydney College of Divinity in the theological and ecumenical contributions of Fr Matthew the Poor (d.
+Dr Wagdy Samir is a Coptic Orthodox layman and an AIOCS Director of Orthodox Studies.
+Holding a PhD in mathematics from the University of New South Wales, he is now undertaking doctoral studies at the Sydney College of Divinity in the theological and ecumenical contributions of Fr Matta Al-Miskin (Matthew the Poor; d.
 2006).
 He worships at St George Coptic Orthodox Church, Kensington NSW.

 AIOCS LTD is a not-for-profit charitable organisation that promotes the study of Orthodox Christianity, Eastern and Oriental, in Australia